 Policy Document Legislative Authority/Applicability Key Policies Statement (PPS) apply throughout Ontario.
 (PPS Part IV) Decisions of the council of a municipality shall be consistent with PPS.
 (PPS 4.1) Land use patterns within settlement areas will achieve densities and a mix of uses that efficiently use land, resources, infrastructure, public service facilities and transit.
 (PPS 1.1.3.2.a) The Official Plan is the most important vehicle for implementation of the Provincial Policy Statement (PPS 4.6) Planning authorities shall identify appropriate locations and promote opportunities for intensification and redevelopment.
 (PPS 1.1.3.3) Planning authorities shall provide for an appropriate range and mix of housing types and densities to meet projected needs of current and future residents of the regional market area.
 (PPS 1.4.3) Growth Plan for the Greater Golden Horseshoe (Growth Plan) The Growth Plan applies to the area designated as the Greater Golden Horseshoe growth plan area.
 All decisions made on or after May 16, 2019 in respect of the exercise of any authority that affects a planning matter will conform with this Plan, subject to any legislative or regulatory provisions providing otherwise.
 (Growth Plan 1.2.2) Natural features and areas shall be protected for the long term.
 (PPS 2.1.1) Within settlement areas, growth will be focused in delineated built-up areas; strategic growth areas; locations with existing or planned transit; and, areas with existing or planned public service facilities.
 (Growth Plan 2.2.1.2 c) Complete communities will feature a diverse mix of land uses; improve social equity and quality of life; provide a range and mix of housing options; provide convenient access to a range of transportation options, public service facilities, open spaces and parks, and healthy, local and affordable food options; provide a more compact built form; mitigate and adapt to climate change impacts; and, integrate green infrastructure.
-(Growth Plan 2.2.1.4) Municipalities will continue to protect any natural heritage features and areas in a manner that is consistent with the PPS and may continue to identify new systems in a manner that is consistent with the PPS.
-(Growth Plan 4.2.2.6) To achieve minimum intensification and density targets, municipalities will develop and implement urban design and site design official plan policies and Region of Peel Official Plan (ROP) The Region of Peel approved MOP on September 22, 2011, which is the primary instrument used to develop and implement urban design and site design official plan policies and other supporting documents that direct the development of high quality public realm and compact built form.
+(Growth Plan 2.2.1.4) Municipalities will continue to protect any natural heritage features and areas in a manner that is consistent with the PPS and may continue to identify new Region of Peel Official Plan (ROP) The Region of Peel approved MOP on September 22, 2011, which is the primary instrument used to evaluate development applications.
+The proposed development applications were circulated to the Region who has advised that in its current state, systems in a manner that is consistent with the PPS.
+(Growth Plan 4.2.2.6) To achieve minimum intensification and density targets, municipalities will develop and implement urban design and site design official plan policies and other supporting documents that direct the development of high quality public realm and compact built form.
 (Growth Plan 5.2.5.6) The ROP identifies the subject lands as being located within Peel's Urban System.
-The portions of the lands associated with the Fetcher's Creek are 22, 2011, which is the primary instrument used to evaluate development applications.
-The proposed development applications were circulated to the Region who has advised that in its current state, the applications meet the requirements for exemption from Regional approval.
-Local official plan amendments are generally exempt from approval where they have had regard for the Provincial Policy Statement and applicable Provincial Plans, where the City Clerk has certified System.
-The portions of the lands associated with the Petcher's Creek are considered Regional Core Greenlands.
-Identify, protect and support the restoration and rehabilitation of the Greenlands System in Peel.
+The portions of the lands associated with the Fetcher's Creek are considered Regional Core Greenlands. the applications meet the requirements for exemption from Regional approval.
+Local official plan amendments are generally exempt from approval where they have had regard for the Provincial Policy Statement and applicable Provincial Plans, where the City Clerk has certified Greenlands System in Peel.
 (ROP 2.3.1) Development and site alteration within the Core Areas of the Greenlands System are prohibited, with the exception of limited wildlife management, conservation, and passive recreational type uses.
 (ROP 2.3.2.6) General objectives of ROP, as outlined in Section 5.3, include conserving the